-Kamiros was one of the three large Doric cities of the island, which united with Ialysos and Lindos in the 5th century B.C. to create the powerful city - state of Rhodes.
+Kamiros was one of the three great Doric cities of the island, which were united with Ialyssos and Lindos in the 5th century BC to create the powerful city-state of Rhodes.

-Although it was established by the Dorians, it seems like the first inhabitants of the area must have been Achaeans, as the ruins of an ancient Mycenaean necropolis close to the village of Kalovarda reveal.
-Kameiros was basically an agricultural society which produced oil, wine and figs. During the city's golden era of the 6th century, it was the first Rhodian city to cut its own coins.
+Although it was founded by the Dorians, it seems that the first inhabitants of the area must have been Achaeans, as the ruins of an ancient Mycenaean necropolis near the village of Kalavarda reveal.
+Kamiros was basically an agricultural society producing oil, wine and figs. During the city's golden age in the 6th century, it was the first Rhodian city to mint its own coins.
 Kamiros owned the western and central part of the island.
 More conservative than the two other city-states of the island, it based its life and development on agricultural production, which was ensured by its fertile clay soil.
 Homer also refers to its soil in Homer's reference to it as arginoinonta (white).

-Kameiros (Kamiros) has been often compared to Pompeii, something which is not correct since Kamiros did not fall into decline because of a natural disaster.
-Its decline, like the decline of Ialysos, was the result of the gradual abandonment by its residents, who decided to move to the city of Rhodes, which as mentioned above, was established in 408 B.C.
+Camiros has often been compared to Pompeii, which is not correct, as Camiros did not fall into decline due to natural disasters.
+Its decline, like the decline of Ialyssos, was the result of gradual abandonment by its inhabitants, who decided to move to the city of Rhodes, which, as mentioned above, was founded in 408 BC.

 The sanctuary of Athena

 The sanctuary of Athena existed on the acropolis of Kamiros (Kameiros) from the ninth century BC.
 All that has survived of the earliest phase are the deposits, in which the numerous votive offerings were deposited, probably during a rebuilding phase during the sixth century BC.
 It was perhaps at this time that the first temple of Athena was built.
 The deposits consisted of a rectangular pit of great depth, as well as small cavities in the rock in the where the Hellenistic temple was later built.